tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/元数据加速/元数据加速功能概述_intl_en.md

 ## Billing Description

-Currently, metadata is still in beta testing and is not billed.
-If billing should be required in the future, we will notify you via [Message Center](https://console.cloud.tencent.com/message), emails, or SMS.
+Currently, metadata acceleration is still in beta testing and is not billed.
+If billing is required in the future, we will notify you via [Message Center](https://console.cloud.tencent.com/message), emails, or SMS.
 You can check your message center or see [Billing Overview](https://cloud.tencent.com/document/product/436/16871) to keep up with the latest billing plans.